Hi Volleyballers! Welcome to our tryout page and welcome to Season6@Forza1West!

 Tournaments = approx 10 per season

-*Note: National and Regional players will tryout on the same day and we will place your daughter according to her skill level and evaluation at tryouts.
+*Note: Under Armour, National and Regional/Local players will tryout on the same day and we will place your daughter according to her skill level and evaluation at tryouts.

-Regional- this level is meant for players who are looking to compete at a high level regionally (Southern California) and build their technical skills and understanding of the game.
-Regional is very similar to "National" in that they compete in the same league (SCVA).
-The main difference is that these teams do not attend qualifiers and their end of the year tournament is held locally rather than out of state
+National- this level is meant for players who are looking to compete at a high level regionally (Southern California) and build their technical skills and understanding of the game.
+National is very similar to Under Armour in that they compete in the same league (SCVA).
+The main difference is that these teams do not attend multiple qualifiers (they will attend one) and their end of the year tournament is often locally rather than out of state

 Practices = 2x per week